 In this course participants will identify attitudes/behaviors that create conflict, approaches to resolution and cooperation.
-Coaching disputing parties to communicate productively, distinguishing between positions, issues and interests will be before TSM 2903.
+Coaching disputing parties to communicate productively, distinguishing between positions, issues and interests will be discussed.
+This course should be taken after TSM 1201 and before TSM 2903.